ConnectedEarth/SentryNodeInstall/README.md

         rm main.zip
         cd SentryNodeInstall-main/

-6. Give execution permision to the file and then execute the file
+4. Give execution permision to the file and then execute the file

        chmod +x install_WM_sentry_v1.sh
        ./install_WM_sentry_v1.sh

+6. **If you are getting an error "cant open display", try following:**

+       sudo sysctl -w net.ipv6.conf.lo.disable_ipv6=0

 7. Once the installation is complete, check whether node is running fine or not.
    This can be done in two ways: